ozohad/thermal-control/README.md

 mlxsw kernel hwmon and thermal modules will work over PCI bus.
 In this case mlxsw_i2c and mlxsw_minimal drivers will not be activated.
 In other case hwmon and thermal modules will work over I2C bus.
+If user wants to have both PCI and I2C option configured and want enforce thermal control to work over I2C, for example user which wants to be able to switch between workloads running Mellanox legacy SDK code and running Mellanox switch-dev driver, the next steps should be performed:
+- Create blacklist file with next wo lines, f.e.
+  /etc/modprobe.d/mellanox-sdk-blacklist.conf
+  blacklist mlxsw_spectrum
+  blacklist mlxsw_pci
+- And then run:
+  update-initramfs -u (in case initramfs is used)
+For returning back to PCI option:
+- Remove /etc/modprobe.d/mellanox-sdk-blacklist.conf
+- And then run:
+  update-initramfs -u (in case initramfs is used)

 The package depends on the next packages:
 - init-system-helpers:	helper tools for all init systems